Deftform Logo

 What is the Customer Satisfaction Score (CSAT)

-Customer Satisfaction Score (CSAT) is a widely recognized metric used to gauge the level of satisfaction customers have with a company's products or services.
+CSAT customer satisfaction score is a widely recognized metric used to gauge the level of satisfaction customers have with a company’s products or services.
 It provides valuable insights into the overall customer experience and plays a crucial role in understanding customer loyalty and retention.
 CSAT is typically measured using a survey or feedback mechanism that allows customers to rate their satisfaction on a scale or provide specific feedback.

 The primary objective of CSAT is to assess how well an organization is meeting customer expectations and identify areas for improvement.
 By understanding the factors that contribute to customer satisfaction, businesses can take proactive measures to enhance their products, services, and overall customer experience.